-In Figure 6 the HF was plotted against the AL SLP anomalies to look for a non-linear saturation in the wave forcing by the Aleutian Low.
-For variability within the experiments there is an indication that the relationship between HF and AL breaks down with low AL values, as indicated by the steeper regression line for La Nina years (blue) and flatter line for El Niño years (red).
-For the FullBC and TropBC El Niño experiments the relationship actually reverses slightly, shown by the positive regression in Figure 6 c and e (red line).
-ERA5 does not show changes to the HF-AL between the ENSO composites, however, the correlations are weak so it's difficult to make conclusions based on that data.
-Although Figure 6 does not conclusively explain the differences between the bias correction experiments, it shows for our model that the HF-AL relationship does change in tandem with the absolute value of the AL, and the behaviour is fairly consistent within each set of bias-correction experiments for different ENSO forcings.
+In Fig. 6 the HF was plotted against the Aleutian low SLP anomalies to look for a non-linear saturation in the wave forcing by the Aleutian low.
+When looking at variability within each of the experiments, there is an indication that the relationship between HF and the Aleutian low breaks down with low Aleutian low values, as indicated by the steeper regression line for La Niña years (blue) and flatter line for El Niño years (red).
+For the FullBC and TropBC El Niño experiments the relationship actually reverses slightly, shown by the positive regression in Fig. 6c and e (red line).
+ERA5 does not show changes to the HF-Aleutian low between the ENSO composites; however, the correlations are weak so it is difficult to make conclusions based on those data.
+Although Fig. 6 does not conclusively explain the differences between the bias correction experiments, it shows for our model that the HF-Aleutian low relationship does change in tandem with the absolute value of the Aleutian low, and the behaviour is fairly consistent within each set of bias correction experiments for different ENSO forcings.

-4 Discussion and Conclusions
+4 Discussion and conclusions

-By applying bias correction terms to the divergence and temperature tendencies of an atmospheric model we have reduced biases in the tropospheric and stratospheric mean states to create various climatologies.
-With the different climatologies we have performed idealized ENSO forcing experiments to test the role of biases in ENSO teleconnections.
+By applying bias correction terms to the divergence and temperature tendencies of an atmospheric model, we have reduced biases in the tropospheric and stratospheric mean states to create various climatologies.
+Within the different climatologies, we have performed idealized ENSO forcing experiments to test the role of biases in ENSO teleconnections.
 There were only small reductions in the bias in the tropics, and there was no difference in the convective response to ENSO between the bias correction experiments.
-Likewise, the anomalous response of the Aleutian low to El Niño and La Niña forcing was similar between the experiments, despite reduced biases in the Northern hemisphere extratropical sea level pressure.
-Li et al (2020) showed an equatorward jet bias can dampen the response of the Aleutian Low to a tropical Rossby wave source.
-The jet in the CTRL run has a slight poleward bias (Figure 2 a), which is improved in the FullBC and TropBC runs, but this didn't affect the response of the Aleutian low.
-Hence, reductions in the subtropical jet biases for our model is likely not important for the ENSO teleconnection.
+Likewise, the anomalous response of the Aleutian low to El Niño and La Niña forcing was similar between the experiments, despite reduced biases in the Northern Hemisphere extratropical sea level pressure.
+Li et al. (2020) showed an equatorward jet bias can dampen the response of the Aleutian low to a tropical Rossby wave source.
+The jet in the CTRL run has a slight poleward bias (Fig. 2a), which is improved in the FullBC and TropBC runs, but this did not affect the response of the Aleutian low.
+Hence, reductions in the subtropical jet biases for our model are likely not important for the ENSO teleconnection.
 We find that reducing certain climatological biases in the surface pressure and wind speed does not significantly affect the response of the Aleutian low to Rossby wave forcing.
 Reduced biases in the Aleutian low SLP did, however, lead to differences in the anomalous upward wave flux associated with a deepened low due to an El Niño forcing, so the model's ability to generate a planetary wave flux may be dependent on biases in surface pressure.
-The response of the polar vortex was shown to be dependent on the upward planetary wave forcing, and not affected by local biases in the strength of the vortex.
+The response of the polar vortex was shown to be dependent on the upward planetary wave forcing and not affected by local biases in the strength of the vortex.
 A stronger polar vortex in the experiments with stratospheric bias corrections did not affect the anomalous response of the vortex to wave forcing.
-The NAO response was shown to not be sensitive to the stratospheric representation nor the stratospheric response, we conclude that in our experiments - with an SST forcing that corresponding to large ENSO events - it is dominated by tropospheric teleconnections.
-This result appears consistent with Bell et al. (2009) who also found that for strong ENSO events the tropospheric teleconnections dominate.
+The NAO response was shown to not be sensitive to the stratospheric representation or the stratospheric response; we conclude that in our experiments - with an SST forcing that corresponds to large ENSO events - it is dominated by tropospheric teleconnections.
+This result appears consistent with Bell et al. (2009), who also found that for strong ENSO events the tropospheric teleconnections dominate.